shiddartabahadur/shiddarta.com/content/blog/machine-learning/Making-Core-Data-Functional.md

 As you might remember, try! was used in this article.
 Hence, we will need to address the lack of a proper error handling in our baby-making process.
 This is so that the code can be more robust.

-Feel free to share your thoughts!
+Feel free to share your thoughts with me!
 Thanks😊